-No. Requirement Test scenario Test Result in the barcode.
-4.0.8 IV.A.3.
-For the "Cut and Drop" Method, if the paper record cannot be displayed in its entirety on a single page, each page of the record shall be numbered and shall include the total count of pages for that ballot.
-Conduct a mock election with a sufficient number of contests or positions such that the paper record cannot be displayed in its entirety on a single page.
-Observe the printed paper records.
-Verify whether each page of the paper records shows the page number and the total count of pages for that ballot. • The voting machine uses the "Continuous Spool" method.
+No. Requirement Test scenario Test Result count of pages for that ballot. • Verify whether each page of the paper records shows the page number and the total count of pages for that ballot. is the page number and Y is the total count of pages.
+12/07/2007 Same observation.
+The 52-vote test is not conducted in this retest because both short ballot-type and long ballot-type vote records are printed on at least 2 pages.
 4.0.9 IV.A.4.
 The image created on the paper record shall include every contest that is displayed to the voter on the DRE, including write-ins and undervotes.
 Conduct a mock election.
-Verify whether every contest, write-ins and undervotes that are displayed on the DRE are precisely created and recorded on the paper record. • All selected contests that are displayed to the voter on the DRE screen are accurately printed on the paper record, including write-ins, and undervotes.
+Verify whether every contest, write-ins and undervotes that are displayed on the DRE are precisely created and recorded on the paper record.
+7/18/2007 All selected contests that are displayed to the voter on the DRE voter panel are accurately printed on the paper record, including write- ins, and undervotes.
+12/07/2007 Same observation.
 4.0.10 IV.A.5.
 The paper record shall be created such that its contents are machine readable.
 Check the vendor documentation on how the contents of the paper record are made machine readable.
 Conduct a mock election.
 Observe whether the contents of the paper record can be machine readable by using any specific mechanism that complies with other requirements such as Requirements IV.A.2.a and IV.A.6.
-The contents of the paper record are encoded in a barcode which is machine readable.
+7/18/2007 The contents of the paper record are encoded in a barcode which is machine readable.
+12/07/2007 Same observation.
 4.0.11 IV.A.6.
-The paper record shall contain error correcting codes for the purpose of detecting read errors and for preventing other markings on the paper record from being misinterpreted when the paper record is machine read. read by a machine.
-Regulations (April 2, 2007 Draft version), page 3, "a barcode includes error
+The paper record shall contain error correcting codes for the purpose of detecting read errors and for preventing other markings on the paper record from being misinterpreted when the paper record is machine read. • Verify that error correcting codes can help 7/18/2007 According to the vendor documentation (Sequoia Advantage D-10 Compliance with NJ VVPAT Regulations (April 2, 2007 Draft version)), page 3, "a barcode includes error detecting/correcting codes at both the barcode